Master of Music in Wind Conducting

-This program is designed for students who intend to pursue careers as conductors of school or civic instrumental ensembles.
-Candidates for this degree may focus on either band or orchestral conducting.
-Graduates of this program are qualified to pursue doctoral work in conducting.
+This program is designed for students who intend to pursue careers as conductors of instrumental ensembles.
+While candidates for this degree are specializing in wind conducting, the program is built around a more complete understanding of instrumental conducting.
+Graduates of this program are qualified to pursue doctoral work or pursue positions at all levels.

 - An interview and audition are required prior to admission.
 An audition in person is preferable, but if this is not possible a DVD recording may be submitted.